Bluette1/pet-profile-web-api/README.md

 - Git clone this repo.
 - Inside the project's root folder

-- Create a `.env` file in the root repository of the project and paste the following according to the `.env_example`.
+- Create a `.env` file in the root repository of the project according to the `.env_example` file.

 Run the following commands to start the application: